thephez/backup-readme/platform/markdown/reference-glossary.md

 ## Decentralized Autonomous Organization (DAO)
 An organization where decision making is governed according to a set of rules that is transparent, controlled by organization members, and lacking any central authority.
 Financial records are tracked using a blockchain, which provides the transparency and trust required by organization members.

+## Devnet

+A development environment in which developers can obtain and spend Dash that has no real-world value on a network that is very similar to the Dash [mainnet](#mainnet).
+Multiple independent devnets can coexist without interference.
+Devnets can be either public or private.

 ## Direct Settlement Payment Channel (DSPC)

 In DashPay, established contacts have address spaces to send and receive from each other.
 When these are present either in one way or bi-directional we will call this a direct settlement payment channel.